-Basic optimisation principles are quite similar for both search engines, but if you want to rank higher on Bing, you need to take its algorithm’s priorities into account.
-The good thing is that, generally speaking, Bing are more transparent about their ranking factors than Google.
-You can read Bing’s Webmaster Guidelines that provide actionable insights and tips on how to optimise your website for the search engine.
+Basic optimization principles are pretty similar for both search engines, but if you want to rank higher on Bing, you need to consider its algorithm’s priorities.
+The good thing is that, generally speaking, Bing is more transparent about its ranking factors than Google.
+You can read Bing’s Webmaster Guidelines that provide actionable insights and tips on optimizing your website for the search engine.

-Signing up to Bing Webmaster Tools provides you with a number of tools that can help configure your site for Bing.
-You also get a number of analytical tools and reports that help you understand how your site indexes, which keywords you rank for, the links that point to your pages, while also letting you diagnose problems and much more.
+Signing up to Bing Webmaster Tools provides you with several tools that can help configure your site for Bing.
+You also get many analytical tools and reports that help you understand how your site indexes, which keywords you rank for, and the links that point to your pages while also letting you diagnose problems and much more.

-Want your new or updated content to be available in Bing’s index faster?
+Want your new or updated content to be faster available in Bing’s index?
 You can submit up to 10,000 URLs to Bing each day via Bing Webmaster Tools for faster crawling and indexing.
 Using the URL submission tool sends a strong signal to Bing that it needs to crawl the URLs quickly.
 This means Bing will shift resources to crawl the URL you have submitted.
-You can use the Bing URL submission process either through Bing Webmaster Tools or with APIs.
+You can use the Bing URL submission process either through Bing Webmaster Tools or APIs.

 Google has become really good at understanding the context and intent of searches.
-Bing, on the other hand, still relies more on exact-match keywords and keyword positioning.
+On the other hand, Bing still relies more on exact-match keywords and keyword positioning.
 Actually, it’s still much better to focus on one keyword per page with Bing.
 This means that if you want to rank better in Bing’s SERPs, you should use exact keywords wherever you can.
-This includes the domain, URL, title tag, meta description, H1 and H2s.
+This includes the domain, URL, title tag, meta description, H1, and H2s.
 But be careful – similar to Google, keyword stuffing is a violation of Bing’s webmaster guidelines.
-So don’t over-optimise your content, or you risk harming your rankings on both Google and Bing.
+So don’t over-optimize your content, or you risk harming your rankings on both Google and Bing.

-You should be wary of over-optimising the anchor texts and getting a penalty.
-To avoid this, make sure that the links that focus on exact match anchors are coming from high authority sites.
-The others should be a mix of anchor terms, so you ensure anchor diversity.
+You should be wary of over-optimizing the anchor texts and getting a penalty.
+To avoid this, make sure that the links that focus on exact match anchors come from high authority sites.
+The others should be a mix of anchor terms so you ensure anchor diversity.

 Google has regularly denied suggestions that signals from social media platforms play a role in their ranking algorithm.
-In contrast, Bing is up-front about their importance in page ranking.
-As Bing openly states in its webmaster guidelines: “These positive [social] signals can have an impact on how you rank organically in the long run”.
+In contrast, Bing is up-front about its importance in page ranking.
+As Bing openly states in its webmaster guidelines: “These positive [social] signals can impact how you rank organically in the long run”.

 This tells us that it pays to engage with audiences on social media channels.
-By actively participating in social conversations and encouraging responses from your audience, you’ll have stronger social signals.
+You’ll have stronger social signals by actively participating in social conversations and encouraging responses from your audience.
 This will help boost your rankings in Bing’s search results.
-Try to increase your social media audience and get as many comments, shares, likes and retweets on your social media platforms as possible.
+Try to increase your social media audience and get as many comments, shares, likes, and retweets as possible on your social media platforms.

 You can read more about Bing’s ranking factors and find ways to increase your traffic here.

-Start tracking the keywords that are important to your business with our Bing keyword tracker.
-Many SEOs focus exclusively on optimising for Google, so you can get ahead of the competition by attracting traffic from some of the millions who use Bing.
+Start tracking the essential keywords to your business with our Bing keyword tracker.
+Many SEOs focus exclusively on optimizing for Google, so you can get ahead of the competition by attracting traffic from some of the millions who use Bing.

-In case you have any questions, or need further assistance, contact our support team and they’ll be happy to help.
+If you have any questions or need further assistance, contact our support team, and they’ll be happy to help.
 You’re also welcome to send us suggestions about the tool.

 When you sign up for our tool, you automatically get a 14-day free trial.
-By trying it for free you can be sure that it’s the right tool for you before you buy.
+By trying it for free, you can be sure that it’s the right tool before buying it.